MissStrong/ICS3U/Discontinued/Turtle 6 - Mouse Interaction in Turtle.md

 nancy.onclick(spin)

-# Hides the turtle after she is done drawing
+# hides the turtle after she is done drawing
 hideturtle()

-# Keeps the program running after the drawing is complete
+# keeps the program running after the drawing is complete
 done()
 ```